inveniosoftware/docs-invenio-rdm/docs/customize/application_data.md

   allow: <array of strings>
 ```

-`<email>` : email of the user
+- `<email>` : Email of the user.
-`active` : is the user active or not
+- `active` : Is the user active or not.
-`password` : their password.
-If empty, a random one is generated
+- `password` : Their password.
+If empty, a random one is generated.
-`roles` : array of roles the user has.
-The roles must already be present in the DB
+- `roles` : Array of roles the user has.
+The roles must already be present in the DB.
-`allow` : array of action needs the user has
+- `allow` : Array of action needs the user has.

 ## Vocabularies

 ```
 app_data/
 ├── vocabularies
+│   ├── <vocabulary_identifier_0>.yaml
+|   ├── <vocabulary_identifier_1>.yaml
-│   └── <vocabulary_identifier>.yaml
+|   └── ...
 └── vocabularies.yaml
 ```

 To load vocabularies, the typical file structure is the one depicted above:

-- a `vocabularies.yaml` files that contains the specific vocabularies that you want to override
+- A `vocabularies.yaml` file that contains the specific vocabularies that you want to override.
-- a `vocabularies/<vocabulary_identifier>.yaml` file that contains an entry for each vocabulary record
+- A `vocabularies/<vocabulary_identifier>.yaml` files that contains entries for each vocabulary or vocabulary scheme.

 For the specifics of a vocabulary, refer to [the default vocabularies](https://github.com/inveniosoftware/invenio-rdm-records/blob/master/invenio_rdm_records/fixtures/data).